 Ensuring your future financial security is critical when you divorce.
 Discussions over how marital assets will be split can quickly become contentious, particularly where high value assets, overseas property, and other complicated matters arise.
 Getting the right advice early on is essential to protect your interests and achieve a fair outcome for you and your loved ones.

-At IBB Solicitors, our divorce lawyers are highly skilled in dealing with the division of assets during divorce.
+At IBB Law, our divorce lawyers are highly skilled in dealing with the division of assets during divorce.
 We have particular expertise with high value assets and challenging issues such as property portfolios, business ownership, international assets, and pension entitlements.

 No matter how daunting dividing your assets might feel, we can give you the best possible chance of achieving a positive outcome.
 We have an exceptional track record of achieving fair settlements for our clients without the need for court proceedings using our strategic negotiation skills and methods such as mediation, and arbitration.
 This can save you a significant amount of time, expense and stress.